 The Minnesota Society of Certified Public Accountants (MNCPA) is a not-for-profit professional organization.
-We've offered services that support CPAs and other accounting professionals since 1904 (learn more about our history).
+Since 1904, we have offered services and professional development for CPAs and other accounting professionals (learn more about our history).

-We currently have more than 9,100 working in public accounting, industry, government and education.
+We currently have more than 9,000 members working in public accounting, industry, government and education.

 MNCPA fact sheet

 Our purpose is to help our members succeed professionally while being mindful of serving the public.
 We have four primary initiatives:

 - Provide education

 - Serve the public